How to start a career in cybersecurity? And how to become an expert?

 - Read, listen, watch, and talk: Surround yourself with knowledge.
-Make it a daily goal to learn something new: it could be as little as spending 2 minutes of your day on browsing through StackExchange watching a TED talk, signing up for a Udemy course, following an industry-specific mailing lists, e.g. Krebs on Security, Schneier, or US-CERT.
-If you want to go a step further, attend cybersecurity conferences, such as DEF CON, Blackhat, etc. In my experience, attending conferences seems to be more so of a common trend among professors and Ph.D. researchers than industry workers.
+Make it a daily goal to learn something new: it could be as little as spending 2 minutes of your day on browsing through StackExchange watching a TED talk, signing up for an MOOC course, following an industry-specific mailing lists, e.g. Krebs on Security, Schneier, or US-CERT.
+If you want to go a step further, attend cybersecurity conferences, such as DEF CON, Blackhat, etc. In my experience, attending conferences seems to be more of common, recurring trend among professors and Ph.D. researchers than for industry professionals.

 - Be proud of your littlest accomplishments — it’d sure be nice to be the next Bruce Schneier, Mark Zuckerberg or to be the founder of the next Quora, but it is far more realistic to complete that training, get that CEH cert., or land your first cybersecurity job, as an example.

 B. How to become an expert in Cybersecurity (or in whatever you do)